insin/nwb/docs/Configuration.md

 }
 ```

-You should be careful to avoid creating aliases which conflict with the names of Node.js builtins or npm packages, as you will be unable to import them.
+You should be careful to avoid creating aliases which conflict with the names of Node.js built-ins or npm packages, as you will then be unable to import them.

 ##### `autoprefixer`: `String | Object`